-All the reasons to obsess over ‘Ozark”s Julia Garner: Hollywood’s rising star
+All the reasons to obsess over ‘Ozark”s rising star Julia Garner

 With season three of Netflix’s Ozark on the dreary lakeside horizon, we’re gearing up for another delve into the Bryde family as they face even bigger problems alongside the surrounding residents of Missouri’s not-so-sleepy town.